rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 One of MS&LR's predecessor companies, the
 Sheffield, Ashton-under-Lyne and Manchester Railway, built the [Woodhead Line ](https://en.wikipedia.org/wiki/Woodhead_line) between Manchester and Sheffield, via the [Woodhead Tunnel](https://en.wikipedia.org/wiki/Woodhead_Tunnel) through the Pennines.
 The line opened in 1845, with its Sheffield terminus moved to Sheffield Victoria Station in 1851.

-A set of MS&LR rain gauges are located at their stations along the line, with most of the gauges beginning operations in the early 1850s:
+A set of MS&LR rain gauges are located at their stations along the Woodhead line, with most of the gauges beginning operations in the early 1850s:

 * **Newton**
 * **Mottram Station**